reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 ### Errors

 An error can be sent in response at any point in the transfer.
-This is always terminal.
+Most errors are terminal.
 Errors are a courtesy and are neither acknowledged nor retransmitted.

 ## Packet Types